TrustPoint-Project/trustpoint/docs/source/test_plan/test_plan.rst

 Test Plan
 *********

-This document is providing a test plan for TrustPoint using the IEEE 829 standard for structuring this plan.
+This document is providing a test plan for Trustpoint using the IEEE 829 standard for structuring this plan.

 ============
 Introduction